TwentyFourMinutes/Venflow/docs/docfx/guides/getting_started/installation.md

 ## Installation from NuGet

-DulcisX is distributed through the official NuGet feed as a lot of the other packages, which makes its install as easy as its get.
+Venflow is distributed through the official NuGet feed as a lot of the other packages, which makes its install as easy as its get.

 > [!WARNING]
 > For now Venflow is published under the _pre-release_ tag and might still contain bugs or other issues, if you encounter something please create an [issue](https://github.com/TwentyFourMinutes/Venflow/issues) over on GitHub.